t-data-h/tdh-gcp/README.md

 ## Configuration

-The `tdh-gcp-env.sh` script provides the input configuration and defaults to the various *instance* scripts and some *utility* scripts as well.
-The scripts rely on relative directory to locate the configuration.
+The `tdh-gcp-env.sh` script provides the configuration and defaults for the various *instance* scripts and some *utility* scripts as well.
+The scripts rely on relative directory to locate the configuration, so the tools are intended to be run from the root project directory.

 ## Instance scripts:

-* gcp-compute.sh:
+- **gcp-compute.sh**:

   This is the base script for creating or managing a GCP Compute Instance.
 It will create an instance and optionally attach data disks to the instance as well as stopping, deleting, or checking an instance.
 It is used by the tdh master and worker init scripts for creating GCP instances.

-* gcp-networks.sh:

-  Provides a wrapper for creating custom GCP Networks and Subnets.
-If not specified, GCP will revert to using the `default` network and subnet.
-If the intention is to deploy on a specific network, this script is first run to define the subnet and associated address range in CIDR Format.

-* tdh-instance-init.sh:
+- **tdh-instance-init.sh**:

   Wraps `gcp-copmpute.sh` with defaults for initializing TDH master/worker hosts.
   Ansible is then used to deploy and configure the cluster.
 The first master is commonly used as the primary management node for running Ansible.
-The the script will use the `master_id` file as the Ansible Server ssh public key.
+The the script will use the `master_id` file as the Ansible Server SSH public key.
   The first host's key is generated and used as the master if none is provided.

-* gke-init.sh:
+- **gke-init.sh**:

   Script for initializing a GCP Kubernetes Cluster.